DanRizzyRaza/networking-notes/mTLS-notes.md

 To overcome this TLS uses asymmetric curve cryptography to share a **session key**, this will be used in future messages that are encrypted using symmetric cryptography.[^3]

+## mTLS - Mutal TLS

+As the name suggests, this method of security relies on mutual authentication - specifically, both parties need to prove they have the correct private key.

+The easiest way to prove that you have a private key is to decrypt a message encrypted with the corresponding public key.

 # Where is mTLS frequently used